 Chinese Palace At Oranienbaum State Museum

-The Chinese Palace at Oranienbaum, an addition to Prince Alexander Menshikov’s estate at Oranienbaum, was the first palace commissioned by Russian empress Catherine the Great following her seizure of power from her husband.
-The palace was designed in the Rococo style by Italian architect Antonio Rinaldi and was constructed between 1762 and 1768.
-Rinaldi employed the finest craftsmen of the time to create luxuriously painted and gilded chinoiserie interiors.
-Unique features of the interior include the Beaded Salon, whose walls are covered in “bangle work” (thousands of tiny colored glass beads) arranged in complex images of floral and animal motifs.
-Unlike the majority of St. Petersburg’s country palaces that were destroyed during World War II, the Chinese Palace at Oranienbaum survived with its lavish interiors intact.
+The Chinese Palace at Oranienbaum was the first palace commissioned by Russian empress Catherine the Great after she seized the throne from her husband.
+Between 1762 and 1788 Italian architect Antonio Rinaldi made use of superior craftsmen to create this sumptuous decorated building, with its luxuriously painted and gilded chinoiserie interiors.
+Unique features include the Beaded Salon, whose walls are covered in “bangle work” (thousands of tiny colored glass beads) arranged in complex images of floral and animal motifs.
+The majority of St. Petersburg’s country palaces were destroyed during World War II, but the Chinese Palace at Oranienbaum survived with its lavish interiors intact.

 A museum to Russia’s imperial past